HYBRID FOWL (GALLERY)

 Hybrid Ornamental Pheasant (Joseph Wolfe)

 Poll (1910) and Serebrovsky (1929) described the following fowl hybrids in the Berlin Zoological Museum: Turkey x Guineafowl; Peafowl x Guineafowl, Domestic Fowl x Guineafowl; Domestic Fowl x Pheasant; crosses between different species of Pheasant.
-Taxidermy specimens of similar crosses are at the Rothschild Zoological Museum in Tring, England and will be added to this page.
+Taxidermy specimens of similar crosses are at the Rothschild Zoological Museum in Tring, England.

 GROUSE AND PHEASANT HYBRIDS